-Well that’s the issue.
+Well that’s the reason why homes are having to close as they can no longer stay viable.
 The Government gives us this directive via the National Living Wage increase but they don’t give us the tools or resources to do it.

 One solution is to increase the amount elderly residents already fund themselves.

 So ok, you will be thinking, don’t bother saving money for your old age, as you end up worse off.
-Well actually you don’t regarding being cared for.
+Well actually you don’t regarding the standard of care.

 Those who’ve worked hard, but for whatever reason, have been unable to build up that pot of money, do get help with funding from the Council.
 However, it’s not enough.
-The current amount Sheffield will fund for a care home placement is £463.
-They are currently in the process of negotiating an increase in this rate, with care providers in Sheffield, but their top proposal is only 3.98%
+The current amount Sheffield will fund for a care home placement is £481 a week.
+They are currently in the process of negotiating an increase in this rate, with care providers in Sheffield, but their top proposal is only 4.16%.

 So, what will the providers do?
 They will be left with no option, but to cut staffing levels or cut the budget for food, incontinence pads, cleaning products etc etc.

-Broomgrove is proud of the high standards we provide and the high percentage of nursing staff we havefor residents.
-So it was a shock to hear about the experience of a nurse we recruited from another home in the city.
+Broomgrove is proud of the high standard of care we provide and the high percentage of nursing staff we have for residents.

 These elderly people have paid their National Insurance and taxes all their lives and may not have used the NHS that much, as they are the generation that didn’t go to the GP’s, but now they need that help, it isn’t there.
 We are very lucky we have the NHS in this country, it’s just a shame there isn’t more help for elderly people.
 Do you know it costs the NHS on average £400 a day to keep someone in hospital?
 Ever thought about giving that to care homes?